MellowNight/2D-Injector/README.md

 # 2D-injector
 2D Injector: An AetherVisor-based DLL manual mapper that I wanted to use on Battleye games.
-This was tested and is undetected on Fortnite and EFT, but the major caveat was that the cheat DLL's performance
+This was tested and is undetected on Fortnite and EFT, but the major caveat was injector caused FPS drops with cheats.

 I can see this being used for things other than cheating, such as debugging heavily protected apps or hiding from EDR.